Kharijite Rebellions (866–896): Abbasid campaigns against Musawir

 Beginning in 867, the Abbasid government in Samarra undertook a series of military campaigns in an effort to suppress the Kharijite rebellion.
 These operations began under the caliph al-Mu'tazz (r.
 866–869), whose forces however had little success against the rebels.
-He initially sent the officers Satikin and Khutarmish against Musawir; the latter was defeated in the district of Jalula in December.
+(Note: Al-Ya'qubi states (in summary form) that al-Mu'tazz was prompted to action after Musawir expelled the governor of Mosul, marched in the direction of Surra Man Ra'a (Samarra) and occupied the town of al-Muhammadiyyah, "three farsakhs from the palaces of the caliph") He initially sent the officers Satikin.
+Satikin was an officer in the service of Bugha al-Saghir; and Khutarmish against Musawir; the latter was defeated in the district of Jalula in December.
 In September 868 Nushara ibn Tajibak, a lieutenant in Salih ibn Wasif's service, managed to inflict a defeat on Musawir and killed a large number of his followers.
 In the following year, Yarjukh was sent against the rebel, but he was defeated and forced to flee to Samarra.

 Following the overthrow and death of al-Mu'tazz, his successor al-Muhtadi (r.
 869–870) continued the campaigns.
 Upon receiving reports in January 870 that Musawir was attacking the town of Balad, the caliph ordered the commanders Musa ibn Bugha, Muflih and Bayakbak to proceed against him; a political crisis in the capital, however, resulted in this expedition's postponement.
 After a delay of several months, Musa and Bayakbak reassembled their troops and departed for al-Jazira on April 6.
 The army set up a base at al-Sinn and Muflih proceeded to pursue Musawir, eventually engaging the rebel on a mountain near al-Haditha.
 The battle proceeded poorly for Musawir, whose forces were weakened from a recent battle against a dissident Kharijite, and he eventually ordered a retreat.
 Muflih then advanced to various cities in Diyar Rabi'a, in an effort to reestablish order.
+(Note: Halfway through al-Tabari's account of the fight between the caliphal army and Musawir, he switches the name of the commander from Muflih to Musa., gives sole credit to Muflih as the commander during the battle, but dates the fight to after Mu'tamid's ascension.
+He also adds the detail that the campaigns against Musawir in this year were prompted after Musawir's seizure of parts of Iraq had hindered the ability of the government to pay the troops' salaries, causing the army to clamor for action against the Kharijites., claims that the campaign took place after Musawir had approached Samarra with an army and caused a measure of disorder around the capital.)